 Roth IRA cons

-- You can’t apply for a Roth IRA if your income is higher than the limit accepted, as detailed previously.
+- As detailed previously, you can’t apply for a Roth IRA if your income is higher than the IRS limit.

 - You don’t get immediate tax benefits when making contributions.